my0916/STRT2/README.md

 # STRT2-NextSeq analysis pipeline

-A pipeline for the analysis of STRT2 sequencing outputs from NextSeq.
+A pipeline for the analysis of STRT2 RNA-sequencing outputs from NextSeq.

 ## Install
 ```